LiliaFramework/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Ensures the persistence database tables contain all required columns.
+Ensures all default columns exist in the `lia_persistence` table.

 **Parameters**